webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - e.g. `https://myaccount.blob.core.windows.net/?restype=service&comp=properties&sv=2015-04-05&ss=bf&st=2015-04-29T22%3A18%3A26Z&se=2015-04-30T02%3A23%3A26Z&sr=b&sp=rw&sip=168.1.5.60-168.1.5.70&spr=https&sig=F%6GRVAZ5Cdj2Pw4tgU7IlSTkWgn7bUkkAg8P6HESXwmf%4B`
   - purpose: give client who normally does not have access, a URI for a specified time period, to prevent account keys exposure.
   - granular control(read, write, delete...) of resource permissions(blobs, files, queues, tables). restrict IP address, protocol used(https or http).
-  - **account-level**: one or more services.
+  - **account-level**: one or more storage ervices.
-  - **service-level**: only one service.
+  - **service-level**: only one storage service.
 - **Stored Access Policy**
-  - to revoke SAS, you have to delete the secret key or resource, creating a need to decouple permissions from the token itself.
+  - to revoke SAS, you have to delete the secret key or resource, this creates a need to decouple permissions from the token itself. **Stored Access Policy** addresses this need.
-  - Stored Access Policy creates start/end times, access permissions independently from SAS token. the SAS token gets generated with a **reference to this policy** instead of embedding access parameters explicitly in URI.
+  - **Stored Access Policy**: creates start/end times, access permissions **independently from SAS token**. the SAS token gets generated with a **reference to this policy** instead of embedding access parameters explicitly in URI.
     - can be applied to a container and every service in container.
     - Set rules: start time, expiry time, permissions.
     - reference policy when you create SAS.